fffunction UX workshop: Sam's experiences

 Over three sessions of the workshop we covered the basics of user research, empathy mapping, personas, information architecture and testing and the overall UX process.
 The importance of testing ideas early was an important thing to learn and apply.
 Designing outwards from the specific needs of your user, rather than imposing your design upon them, using post-its to figure out information architecture in low-fidelity.
 Focus on the organisation of information first, before you are slowed down by visual design decisions.

 I loved it, and wanted more.
 Following the workshop, I embarked on an app design project which aimed to help friends with the pain of splitting bills and tracking who owes who what.
 I called it Seesaw.

 It was an opportunity to put all I’d learned in the workshop into practice.
 Interviewing potential users, empathy mapping and drawing up personas.
-I worked on the project through most of my final year at uni, you can find a detailed case study here.
+I worked on the project through most of my final year at uni.

 I knew pretty soon I wanted to do more of this, so started looking for internships in UX design.
 While showing my portfolio around Seesaw was the project I leaned on and talked about the most.
 It helped find me interviews with a big tech company in Silicon Valley and interest from studios at the D&AD’s New Blood.
 After chasing a bunch of applications one finally came good and I’m now interning as an Experience designer at NewDealDesign, in San Francisco!

 Some of the good feedback received along the way, from peers and in interviews, focused on my UX process – user research, empathy mapping, personas, IA etc. All stuff picked up and carried out from those mornings in September.
 I’m indebted to Dan and the guys at fffunction for cramming so much good stuff into such a short few days.